Credit Suisse under fire as clients hunted for tax evasion

 "The fact that these accounts are unnamed," O’Dwyer said, "means that by their very nature they are likely to have been established to hide the identity of the owner."

-$1 = 1.0009 Swiss francs Additional reporting by Swati Pandey, Michael Holden and Oliver Hirt
+Additional reporting by Swati Pandey, Michael Holden and Oliver Hirt; Editing by Mark Trevelyan and Andrew Roche